abengtss-max/aksmultiregion/README.md

 Verify that your secrets are stored in your Key vault.

 ## 5. Update Terraform Template

 Update the provider.tf file with the correct storage account name ($STORAGE_ACCOUNT_NAME).

 ## 6. Deploy Infrastructure with Terraform

+#### Note: Before doing this step, feel free to take the time to study the terraform template, and the underlying ARM-template (in Assets folder).

 Initialize Terraform providers and backend.

 ```bash
 terraform init
 ```

 Validate the Terraform configuration.

 ```bash